pratyushmishraaa/pratyushmishraaa/README.md

 Software Developer and Mentor with 2+ years of experience building scalable full-stack applications and mentoring developers to achieve industry-level expertise.

-🛠 2+ Years Professional Experience in Full-Stack Development & Architecture.
+- 🛠 2+ Years of Professional Experience in Full-Stack Development & Architecture
-🎓 Educator: Empowered 6000+ students with industry-ready skills.
+- 🎓 Educator: Empowered 6000+ students with industry-ready skills
-🏢 Working at GeeksforGeeks.
+- 🏢 Associated with GeeksforGeeks
-🚀 Expert in: Javascript, TypeScript, High-Level Design (HLD), and Redis.
+- 🚀 Expertise in: JavaScript, TypeScript, High-Level Design (HLD), and Redis

 ---